EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

 list out f56.txt
 ~~~

+The ERG will represent these, but they require implementing several more predications.
 The easiest approach is to require the user to quote anything that represents a file or folder.
-We can attempt to do more complicated options later.
+We can attempt to do more options later.

 If the user simply types in a phrase like "delete 'blue'", the ERG produces 4 parses.
 The first two attempt to interpret "blue" semantically as the color "blue" by using the predication `_blue_a_1`: